esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 print(note_vector_2[:5])
 ```

-We can compute the cosine similarity of the word *note* and the word *note* in the second sentence as confirm that they are two different representations, even when in both cases they have the same token-id and they are the 12th token of the sentence:
+We can compute the cosine similarity of the word *note* in the first sentence and the word *note* in the second sentence to confirm that they are indeed two different representations, even when in both cases they have the same token-id and they are the 12th token of the sentence:

 ```python
 from sklearn.metrics.pairwise import cosine_similarity